 So the game was on!
 That day the pawiljoen at the park was packed with our enthusiastic supporters and cars ringed the field.
 Our followers’ numbers had grown as the season progressed and excitement at our unbeaten tag increased.
 No Grey College team had ever played in this little outpost before.

 Another tough game ensued, but a try just left of the posts by the tallest blonde in our team was the difference: We beat them 8-3, all the other points being scored by our points machine and tactical general De Wet!

 What a year!

 Beating the Rest

-When it came to selecting an Eastern Free State team, the other schools introduced a twist: Not only did you have to be under 13, you also had to be in primary school!
-This excluded a few of our boys so we only had about four of our team chosen.
+When it came to selecting an Eastern Free State team, the other schools introduced a twist: Not only did you have to be under thirteen, you also had to be in primary school!
+This excluded a few of our boys, who were in Std 6 (Gr8).
+So we only had four of our team chosen.
 So we challenged them to a game.
 Told them it would do them good to have a warm-up game against the rest of us before they went to Bloem to play in a tournament.
 Having been chosen as reserve, I was lucky: I could play for “us”!
-Plus we ‘innocently’ added Gabba Coetzee at 8th man to boost our depleted team.
+Plus we ‘innocently’ added Gabba Coetzee to boost our depleted team.
 With their permission.
-He was just too old to actually be u/13.
-He was a machine of an eighthman!
+He was in Std 6 and just too old to actually be under thirteen.
+He was a legendary machine of an eighth man!

 Ho Hum!
 17-0

 L: Bruce Humphries (coach); R: Ben Marais (coach)